DC23/workflows/_episodes/02-snakefiles.md

 This is an example of a rule with dependencies that are targets of other rules.
-When Snakemake runs, it will check to see if the dependencies exist and, if not, will see if rules are available that will create these.
-If such rules exist it will invoke these first, otherwise Snakemake will raise an error.
+When Snakemake runs, it will check to see if the dependencies exist and, if not, will see if rules are available that will create them.
+If snakemake can find a way to build all the inputs, it will do so.
+If it can't, then it will cause the `MissingRuleException` that we saw earlier.

 > ## Dependencies
 >